felix-hilden/sphinx-codeautolink/docs/src/examples.rst

           knight.scratch()

 Now all Python code blocks within the same section will be concatenated.
-See :ref:`reference` for more information on the exact behavior and options.
+See :rst:dir:`autolink-concat` for more information and options.

 Skipping blocks
 ---------------